Real Estate Funds: What’s Your Ideal Structure, and How Will You Get Paid?

 There are many ways to distribute business earnings.
 But most real estate funds use a method known as a distribution waterfall.
 You can think of this concept as a waterfall feeding a series of pools.
 As one pool is filled, the excess drains into the pool below, and so on.

-Waterfall provisions must be stipulated in the owner’s agreement.
+Waterfall provisions must be stipulated in the owner’s agreement and it’s important that you understand how they impact the accounting of your real estate fund.
 A common waterfall provision might look like this:

 1. Preferred Returns to Passive Investors